Skip Navigation

 1. Support our work in reaching out to philanthropists – foundations, individuals, and corporations – on how they can better serve people with disabilities, especially in their already existing work.

-2. Secure the needed financial support so all of our departments – including Policy, Entertainment and News Media, Leadership and Workforce Development, and Faith Inclusion and Belonging – can function and expand so we can continue to fight stigmas and expand opportunities for people with disabilities.
+2. Secure the needed financial support so all of our departments – including Policy, Entertainment and Media, Leadership and Workforce Development, and Faith and Spirituality – can function and expand so we can continue to fight stigmas and expand opportunities for people with disabilities.
 We ask philanthropists to support specific program areas and general operations.

 Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development, and networking opportunities.
 Assistive technology is available as needed.